Te Aro: Oaks complex

 The wide end of the wedge formed by Cuba, Dixon and Manners Streets and adjacent to Te Aro Park was formerly occupied by the Royal Oak Hotel, but this was demolished in 1979 and replaced by the Oaks complex, which was completed in 1981.
 The building is made of painted steel, glass and tiles and originally had an airy, plant-filled central atrium.
 Architects Warren and Mahoney won the overall prize in the Steel Awards of 1982 for their attempt "to recreate a contemporary meeting place using the light indoor/outdoor structure".
 The building was considered a temporary structure.
 Tenants in the building have included retail shops, cafes, bars and restaurants, and in 2004, an illegal casino.

 In 1996 the central atrium area was filled in.
 A pedestrian overbridge originally joined the complex to James Smiths department store, but it was removed in the late 1990s.
-In 2011 Wellington City Council published the Wellington 2040 City Strategy which among other things suggested that the Oaks complex could be demolished to make way for a grassed area that would link Te Aro Park to Cuba Mall.
+In 2011 Wellington City Council published the Wellington 2040 City Strategy, which among other things suggested that the Oaks could be demolished to make way for a grassed area that would link Te Aro Park to Cuba Mall.
 The Council's manager for research, strategy, and urban design later clarified that there were no immediate plans to demolish the complex, stating "the land is held by the owner under a lease in perpetuity from the council".
 In 2015, the Council's Transport and Urban Development Committee chairman Andy Foster suggested that the Oaks could be turned into a covered market.
 In 2019 the Council released Planning for Growth, a strategic plan for higher density living in the city.
 Councillor Nicola Young suggested that the Oaks complex was an eyesore that could be demolished to make way for a better building.
+The Oaks building is owned by Zadimas Properties.
+Zadimas leases the land under the complex on a 21-year perpetual lease.
+The rent is updated only every 21 years when the lease comes up for renewal.